 It’s also important to remember that epinephrine is considered an emergency measure – not a treatment – so people should avoid taking unnecessary risks.
 But with a few simple precautions, people with allergies to seafood should be able to lead full, normal lives.

-Shellfish can include mollusks such as clams, mussels, and oysters, as well as crustaceans such as shrimp, lobster and crabs.
-Other forms include squid (the main ingredient in calamari), octopus, prawns, periwinkle, limpets, abalone, cockles, quahogs, snails (or “escargot”), langoustines and sea urchins.
-The most allergenic type of shellfish is shrimp.
+Seafood comes in many different forms.
+Shellfish can include mollusks, with a two-part shell, such as clams, mussels, and oysters.
+Shellfish also refers to crustaceans such as shrimp, prawns, lobster, crabs and crayfish.
+Other forms include squid (the main ingredient in calamari), octopus, periwinkle, limpets, abalone, cockles, quahogs, snails (or “escargot”), langoustines and sea urchins.
+The most common shellfish allergy is to shrimp.

 There are many different types of fish, including anchovies, bass, bluefish, catfish, char, chub, cod, eel, flounder, grouper, haddock, hake, halibut, herring, mackerel, mahi-mahi, marlin, monkfish, perch, pickerel, pike, pollock, rockfish, salmon, sardines, shark, smelt, snapper, sole, sturgeon, swordfish, trout, tuna, turbot, whitefish and more.